kevinboosten/kevinboosten.github.io/_posts/2021-02-11-how-i-use-an-openapi-spec-in-my-angular-projects.md

 npm install npm-run-all --save-dev
 ```

-Now open the `package.json` of our root project and alter the `scripts` section it like this by adding two scripts and changing the `start` script:
+Now open the `package.json` of our root project and alter the `scripts` section and make it like this by adding two scripts and changing the `start` script:

 ```json
 "start": "npm-run-all --parallel start:app start:simulator",